bekk/bekk-christmas/post/opensource/gitmoji-tips.md

 ## Forces you to make smaller and more specific commits

 A positive outcome of using gitmoji is the fact that it forces you to think through the content and message of your commits to a larger extent.
-It might reduce the urge to combine completely different changes in the same commits, or even writing commit messages like `small fixes`.
-The purpose of commit messages to communicate context about a change to other developers working on that project, and indeed, to your future self.
+It might reduce the urge to combine completely different changes in the same commits, or even writing diffuse commit messages like `small fixes`.
+The purpose of commit messages is to communicate context about a change to other developers working on that project, and indeed, to your future self.
 Gitmojis may contribute to making this history more understandable a long time after the changes were committed.

 ![](/assets/skjermbilde-2019-12-10-kl.-19.43.00.png)

+##

 ## May also be used for pull request titles

 Originally, gitmoji is meant for assigning emojis to the commit messages.
 This may be suitable for large pull requests with many commits of different nature.
 However, a small pull request with a defined objective may have fewer commits of similar nature.
 In this case, assigning gitmojis to the pull request title may be more relevant.
 From experience, doing both adds value.

 ![](/assets/skjermbilde-2019-12-10-kl.-19.55.55.png)

+##

 ## Summary